• Home

 5. Shop in countries that offer discounts

 Because winter travel is considered to be the off-season, there are more discounts available.
-And you can get great shopping deals in countries like Poland, Hungary, and the Czech Republic because they’re not on the Euro.
-Also, if you live in a warm climate as I do, you may not have the best selection of stylish winter clothes to choose from.
+And you can get great shopping deals on items in countries like Poland, Hungary, and the Czech Republic because they’re not on the Euro.
+Also, if you live in a warm climate like I do, you may not have the best selection of stylish winter clothes to choose from.
 Shopping in countries where the dollar has more value is a good opportunity to find unique items you won’t find where you live at affordable prices.

 Travel Shopping Tip – If you’re ever in Gibraltar, everything you purchase is duty-free.